Maxkie1/GestureDetection_ML_ITA/README.md

 Firstly, you need to download [the train and test datasets](https://dhbwstg-my.sharepoint.com/:f:/g/personal/inf20111_lehre_dhbw-stuttgart_de/EkzpxgUaZn9FhQzTylc5D-8B0XFuU4BwawXWmELFV0OezA?e=uR1XDG) and place them in the `data/train` and `data/test` directories.

-To train the model, there are two methods:
+There are two methods to train the model:

 1. Run the following commands: